Financial Support Opportunities

 - Private Teaching

 - Payroll Issues

-Students should bear in mind that available funds are limited, and that financial assistance may be terminated upon the recommendation of the Graduate Faculty for any students whose academic performance and/or progress towards the degree is unsatisfactory.
-Full financial aid will be awarded only to students who are in residence; those who after the completion of coursework choose to live outside the Durham area will not receive an income stipend, but only tuition and fees.
-An exception will be made for students who need to be elsewhere for their research.
+Financial assistance may be terminated upon the recommendation of the graduate faculty for any student whose academic performance or progress towards the degree is unsatisfactory.
+Full financial aid will be awarded only to students who are in residence.
+Students may not perform TA or GI duties remotely; those who choose to take up residency elsewhere after the completion of coursework will not receive a teaching stipend.

-Students who receive research assistantships are expected to assist a faculty member with research, and occasionally also with teaching (e.g., grading papers, preparing lectures).
-A minimum of 10 weekly hours of service are required, as stipulated in the letter of appointment.
-All assistant duties must be completed by the beginning of the following semester.
-At the end of the semester the supervisor will be asked to provide an evaluation of the assistant, which will be placed in the student’s file.
+Students who receive research assistantships (RA) are expected to assist a faculty member with research and occasionally with teaching (e.g., grading papers, preparing lectures).
+A minimum of 10 hours of service are required each week, as stipulated in the appointment letter.
+All duties must be completed by the beginning of the following semester.
+The faculty supervisor will write an evaluation of the student’s work that will be placed in the student’s file.

 Individual faculty members and the Department of Music occasionally have funds to pay students to assist with faculty research.
 Faculty members select their own assistants.
 Departmental vacancies will be advertised when the need arises.
 Music students also frequently supplement their income by working a few hours a week in the Music Library.

-Important: Students who are hired by faculty members to assist in projects supported by university-administered funds must, before doing any work, report to the DGS Assistant, who will prepare the forms necessary for payment.
+Students who are hired by faculty members to assist in projects supported by university-administered funds must, before doing any work, notify the DGSA, who will prepare the paperwork necessary for payment.

-If you accept more than one job at Duke be sure to inform each employer about all your jobs.
-Second jobs require complex payroll accounting which can only be accomplished if all employers know about all your jobs.
+Before you accept more than one job at Duke, be sure to discuss it with the DGSA to be certain it will not conflict with a congruent award.
+Also, inform each employer about all your jobs.
+Multiple positions require complex payroll accounting which can only be accomplished when all employers are aware of the complete scope of your employment.